till-valhaalla/TCPC_Flask-project/README.md

 Web application to analyze pdf and determine if the pdf contains greyscale or not

-##Technologies:
+## Technologies:
-The following tools were used to creaate the application:
+The following tools were used to create the application:
 - FLask web python framework
 - Heroku service for hosting